SKTeamLab/esm-msr/README.md

 From here you have two options:

-1. Create an access token by going to the user profile icon (top right), selecting Access Tokens, and creating a new Read token.
-You will be able to pass this token into our CLI or GUI to obtain the weights automatically.
-It is recommended that you login once in the command line, then you shouldn't need to paste in the token each time: `huggingface-cli login`.
-Paste in your username and read token when prompted.
+1. Allow the environment package `esm` to handle the model download and possible updates.
+No action is required unless ESM/Biohub changes this access mechanism.
-2. Download all files in the `data/weights` folder into a new folder e.g. `esm-msr/data/weights`.
+2. Alternatively: download all files in the `data/weights` HuggingFace repo to your machine.
+If you have git installed, the easiest way is to use `git clone https://huggingface.co/biohub/esm3-sm-open-v1`.
 You will need to enter this location into the CLI or GUI.

 ## Basic Usage - Command Line Interface (Skip if using ChimeraX GUI)